 As food ingredient marketers, we love exploring the latest industry trends — and there’s no better place to do that than at IFT’s Annual Event and Food Expo, which took place this year in New Orleans.
-As one of the largest events in the industry, IFT brings together experts from around the world to share the latest insights and innovations.
-I was thrilled to join our team at the show and explore the hottest trends for 2019.
+As one of the largest events in the industry, IFT brings together experts in the industry to share the latest insights and innovations.
+I was thrilled to join our team at the show and explore the hottest trends at IFT19.

 Below are five of the top trends that we came across in The Big Easy.

-Bold flavors were a natural fit with IFT being in New Orleans this year.
-From Cajun to creole, there’s no shortage of excitement when it comes to local fare — and several companies leveraged this with their featured applications.
+Bold flavors were a natural fit, with IFT19 being in New Orleans this year.
+From Cajun to Creole, there’s no shortage of excitement regarding local fare — and several companies leveraged this with their featured applications.
 Kalsec emphasized that its experts not only understand heat, but they also know how to manage it.
-The company’s booth showcased its heat portfolio, with a fun, tasty and interactive heat puzzle for booth attendees.
-Hormel Ingredient Solutions, the new unified team made up of experts from Burke Corporation and Hormel Ingredients, also showcased its bold creations with sweet chorizo bites and Italian sausage pizza.
-The chorizo bites were a nice change of pace from the all-too-common Cajun dishes available throughout the show, while the bite-size pizzas provided handheld slices of heaven.
+The company’s booth showcased its heat portfolio with a fun, tasty and interactive heat puzzle for booth attendees.
+Hormel Ingredient Solutions, the new unified team of experts from Burke Corporation and Hormel Ingredients, also showcased its bold creations with sweet chorizo bites and Italian sausage pizza.
+The chorizo bites were a nice change of pace from the all-too-common Cajun dishes available throughout the show, while the bite-size pizzas provided handheld slices of heaven

 As consumers continue to see greater functionality from food and beverage products, we’re starting to see more better-for-you options popping up everywhere, including at IFT19.
 This year’s show featured everything from vegan ice cream made with nuts and coconut to pizza crust formulated with cauliflower to meat-free burgers made with fiber-rich pulses and ancient grains.
 DSM even gave away Blue Light Protection TechShield™ Gummies, which are formulated to protect eyes from blue light that can be emitted from electronic devices like computers, tablets and smartphones.